chriskillpack/bbcdisasm/README.md

 The `--loadaddr` options instructs the disassembler to 'relocate' the program to a different memory address.
 This is to match the actual memory address DFS will place the file contents.
 TODO: Apply loadaddr to the execution address.

-By default `disasm` will disassemble the entire file though this can be limited by the optional final length argument
+By default `disasm` will disassemble the entire file though this can be limited by the optional final length argument.
+The disassembler will complete disassembly of an instruction if it straddles the length.
+In the example below the disassembler processes 9 bytes even though only 8 were asked for, because the final instruction straddles the 8 byte boundary:

 ```
 $ bbc-disasm d --loadaddr 0x3000 exile/EXILE 0x1A10 8